BioDT/biodt-pandoc/README.md

 This repository contains files and instructions for creating HTML slides in the style of the BioDT pptx template, using Pandoc and markdown.
 The contents are based on an [existing tool developed by CSC for creating HTML slides](https://github.com/csc-training/csc-env-eff/blob/master/contribute_guide/MD_into_html.md).

+For an example slide set, [see this link](https://biodt.github.io/biodt-pandoc/slides/example.html).

 # Instructions

 ## Getting started